Home > Therapy > Schema Therapy

 How does schema therapy work?

-• Chair work: This a role-playing game involving two chairs.
-One chair represents the part of you caught up in a schema and the other is how a healthy adult would think
+• Two-chair technique.
+A role-play using two chairs.
+One chair represents the part of you driven by a schema; the other represents how a healthy adult part of you would think or respond.

 FAQ